 As blood from the digestive organs passes through the hepatic portal circulation, the hepatocytes of the liver monitor the contents of the blood and remove many potentially toxic substances before they can reach the rest of the body.
 Enzymes in hepatocytes metabolize many of these toxins such as alcohol and drugs into their inactive metabolites.
 And in order to keep hormone levels within homeostatic limits, the liver also metabolizes and removes from circulation hormones produced by the body’s own glands.

 The liver provides storage of many essential nutrients, vitamins, and minerals obtained from blood passing through the hepatic portal system.
 Glucose is transported into hepatocytes under the influence of the hormone insulin and stored as the polysaccharide glycogen.
 Hepatocytes also absorb and store fatty acids from digested triglycerides.
 The storage of these nutrients allows the liver to maintain the homeostasis of blood glucose.
-The vitamins A, D, E, K, and B12 and minerals such as iron and copper are stored in the liver to provide a constant supply of these essential substances to the tissues of the body.
+Our liver also stores vitamins and minerals - such as vitamins A, D, E, K, and B12, and the minerals iron and copper - in order to provide a constant supply of these essential substances to the tissues of the body.